malbernaz/tiny-history/README.md

 tiny-history is a simple wrapper around the browser history API.
 To some extent it mimics the behaviour of [history](https://github.com/ReactTraining/history), a module created by the good folks from [React Training](https://reacttraining.com/).
 Main differences from it are that:

-- it doesn't normalize paths
-- basename is not supported
+- basename is not supported;
-- blocking transitions is not supported
+- blocking transitions is not supported;

 ## Why to use this